mschleie/full-stack-open/README.md

-# full-stack-open
+# Full Stack open: Submissions

-Contains my submission for the online course [Full stack open - Deep Dive Into Modern Web Development](https://fullstackopen.com/en/).
+This repository contains my submissions to the exercises of the online course [Full stack open - Deep Dive Into Modern Web Development](https://fullstackopen.com/en/).

+The course was started on 17.11.2025.
+The course is taken freely without an enrollment at the University of Helsinki with the goal of receiving the certification after completion.

+The structure of the repository is based on the recommendations in the beginning of text block [Exercises 0.1-0.6](https://fullstackopen.com/en/part0/fundamentals_of_web_apps#exercises-0-1-0-6).